KristopherManalo/cse15l-lab-reports/Installation.md

 ## Testing Some Commands

-The connected environment is a very standard linux machine.
+The connected environment is a standard linux machine.
 So a variety of standard bash commands can be used.
 These commands include but are not limited to:
 * cd